Wan Mohamed Wan Teh: Politics

 When Wan Mohammed was 17 years old, he had joined some assemblies of Malayan Union in Kuala Kangsar.
 He joined UMNO in 1951 and joined the Kuala Kangsar branch.
 Wan Mohammed was chosen as the candidate to participate in the 1969 Malaysian general election for the Grik state seat.
 He won the seat and was unopposed in the 1974 Malaysian general election.
 He was chosen as an EXCO after that.

-In 1977, Ghazali Jawi resigned from the post of Menteri Besar of Perak on the advice of Hussein Onn, President of Barisan Nasional and Prime Minister of Malaysia.
+In 1977, Ghazali Jawi resigned from the post of Menteri Besar of Perak.
 Wan Mohamed was subsequently appointed as the Menteri Besar of Perak to replace Ghazali Jawi.
 His first mission was to fix the relationship between UMNO and the royal family, if not many problems cannot be solved as the Sultan has controls over Islamic issues and the land in Perak.

-There are a few people from Orang-Orang Besar Perak had influenced Sultan Idris Shah that Wan Mohammed was a descent of Pattani.
+There are a few people from Orang-Orang Besar Perak had influenced Sultan Idris Shah that Wan Mohammed was a Malay of Pattani descent.
 Not long after that, he was forced to quit as the Menteri Besar of Perak.

-Health
+Death

 Wan Mohammed died of lung cancer on 25 August 1993 in his own house.